Skip to content

 Adjust Playback Speed

-Play method plays the specified animation at the default normal speed (1.0), if you need to accelerate the playback, set the parameter speed, the larger the number, the faster the playback speed, the smaller the number, the slower the playback speed, when the value is negative, it will be reversed.
+When the playAnim method plays the specified animation, it plays at normal speed (1.0) by default.
+If you need to speed up playback, set it through the speed parameter.
+The larger the value, the faster the playback speed; the smaller the value, the slower the playback speed; when the value is negative, it will play in reverse.

 ts